nqminds/brski/README.md

 ## Running

-To run the `BRSKI` Registrar and MASA example tools with the configuration file `dev-config.ini` located in `./build` folder use:
+To run the `BRSKI` binary with the configuration file `dev-config.ini` located in `./build` folder use:

 ```bash
 ./build/src/brski -c ./build/dev-config.ini